ladybug-tools/3d-models/index.md

 * Their job is to examine the data and send it to the appropriate loader
 * They are designed to work inside iframes

 ***

-## Licensing

-Currently the work herein is under the MIT license

-But consideration should be given to a dual license - either MIT or GPL

-And furthermore, the models here are content much more than code, therefore a Creative Commons license may be appropriate

-## Issues

-Probably a majority of the files that you can view here had issues the first time they were opened by one of the scripts.
-Each of these issues has been used to improve the process.
-The more models we can access, the more issues we will find and the better we will get

-***